Free and Paid Learning Resources

 Skylines Academy - Paid

 A recent newcomer to the on demand video training model is Skylines Academy.
 This has been started by Nick Colyer and focuses on Azure training.
-The courses are low cost and once you purchase them you receive lifetime updates on them.
+The courses are low cost and once you purchase them you receive lifetime updates.

 Courses include 70-533 ($49), AZ-100 ($25), Getting Started with Terraform on Azure ($19).
 Great prices for great content.
 Watch out on their Twitter as they often have discount codes.
 I originally bought the 70-533 course but once Microsoft replaced it with AZ-100 Skylines gave me that course for free.
 An excellent move by them.